-Faculty: Design and Technology Year 10

-Subject: B4d2c-Before Doorways 2 Construction

-Length of Course: 1 Semester

-Pre-Requisites: Nil, apart from an interest in practically based activities.

-Course Leads to: Vet Doorways 2 Construction
+Faculty: Design and Technology Year 10 Subject: Design and Technology - Construction Focus Length of Course: 1 Semester Pre-Requisites: Nil, apart from an interest in practically based activities.
+Course Leads to: Flexible Industry Pathways in Building and Construction

 This course is designed to teach the basic construction skills required in the Building Industry.
 Through practically based projects within the school, students will source a variety of materials used in the construction industry and develop skills associated with the construction trades.
 Students work independently and develop a positive work attitude, while contributing to the school community and the facilities supplied to fellow students at Grant High School.